Takumi Minamino: Monaco agree transfer deal worth £15.5m for Liverpool forward

 Minamino ended up featuring in 22 matches in all competitions to aid Liverpool's Quadruple challenge last season, netting 10 times, including key goals in the club's FA Cup and League Cup triumphs.

-Jurgen Klopp has already brought in forwards Fabio Carvalho and Darwin Nunez this summer, with Sadio Mane set to leave after Liverpool agreed to sell the Senegal international to Bayern Munich for a deal worth up to £35m.
+Jurgen Klopp has already brought in forwards Fabio Carvalho and Darwin Nunez, for a club-record £85m - this summer, with Sadio Mane set to leave after Liverpool agreed to sell the Senegal international to Bayern Munich for a deal worth up to £35m.

 Liverpool begin the 2022/23 Premier League campaign with a lunchtime trip to newly-promoted Fulham on Saturday August 6.